BluVolpe/MeatIDquiz/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+This project was built during the UCF Coding Bootcamp.

 ---

 ### Additional Notes